What is a Trademark?

 Trade Marks are Valuable Property – A trade mark is a valuable piece of property that can be sold or licensed.
 Its exclusive nature can be a valuable asset.

 Deterrence – A trade mark registration lets others know immediately that you have strong legal rights in your name or brand and that they should stay away from using it, or something deceptively similar.
+Using the registered trademark symbol ® is a powerful deterrent.

 A Defence – A trade mark registration can also be used as a “shield” to prevent a claim by another party of infringement upon their mark.